htutarkar67/ICT111-WatchMate-MVP/docs/weekly-logbook.md

 -  Built a clickable prototype demonstrating the main navigation and interactions.
 -  Updated the GitHub repository with the Product Concept, MVP Feature List, Feature-Requirement Mapping, User Stories, System Requirements, and wireframe documentation.

+---

+# Weekly Logbook - Lab 06

+## Group Name

+WatchMate

+---

+## Project Title

+WatchMate: AI Movie Recommendation System

+---

+## Date

+09/07/2026

+---

+## Decisions Made Today

+- **Business model decision:** `docs/business-model-canvas.md`
+- **Technical architecture decision:** `docs/technical-architecture.md`
+- **Data structure decision:** `docs/data-structure.md`
+- **Diagram decision:** `diagrams/data-flow.mmd` and `diagrams/system-architecture.mmd`
+- **MVP decision:** The AI chatbot will be the primary method for generating personalized movie recommendations.
+- **Admin decision:** Administrators will monitor user chat history and chatbot usage instead of managing movie records.

+---

+## Problems or Risks Found

+- Integrating the AI chatbot API with the movie recommendation workflow may require additional testing to ensure accurate and relevant recommendations.
+- Dependence on external services such as the TMDB API and AI API may affect system availability if rate limits or network issues occur.
+- Coordinating GitHub commits and resolving merge conflicts may become challenging as multiple team members work on the frontend, backend, and documentation simultaneously.

+---

+## Next Actions Before Lab 07

+- Complete the UI/UX implementation based on the approved wireframes.
+- Integrate the AI chatbot with the movie recommendation system.
+- Connect the TMDB API to display movie information and search results.
+- Implement the user login, watchlist, and chat history features.
+- Develop the admin dashboard for viewing user chat history and chatbot usage.
+- Continue testing and debugging the prototype before the next lab session.